-What is a Normal Operating Temperature of an AV Receiver?
+What is the normal operating temperature of an AV receiver?

 Steps to Monitor and Control AV Receiver Temperature